juanmanuel96/flask-mongodb/docs/collections.md

 This is all that is required to create a model.

-#### Creating a CustomField

-You can create your own type of fields by creating a new class that inherits from any of the predefined fields or from the Field class.
-You will need to at least modify the `validate_data` method to apply field validation to your custom field.
-The `set_data` method can also be modified to add some custom logic before setting the field's data.
-Note that the `bson_tyoe` will be set to `None` by default.
-If you wish to add a BSON type for your custom filed, such as `string`, then you must set the `bson_type` class attribute a list of valid BSON types your custom field will accept.

 ### The save method

 The CollectionModel class has a save method that will take care of inserting and updating the collection document.
 When you instantiate a CollectionModel, the `_id` field data is set to None by default.
 Executing the `save` method will evaluate the `_id` field.
 If it has a value other than `None` it will attempt to update the document with the new data.
 If it is `None`, then it will run an insert action and update the instance's `_id` field with the new ObjectId value.
-The method will return the pymongo result.
+The method will return the pymongo operation result.

+### The delete method

+The CollectionModel class also has a delete method that will take care of deleting the current instance document representation.
+It will run the collection operation of delete on based on the `_id` of the document.
+The method will return the pymongo operation result.

 ## Making queries